node-machine/driver-interface/README.md

 Drivers are just Node modules.
 They are most commonly installed as [NPM](http://npmjs.org) packages, but you can bring them into your projects any way you like, and they can be open-source or proprietary.

 What makes drivers different from normal NPM packages is that they have a standard interface.
 Specifically, drivers are [machinepacks](http://node-machine.org) that implement one or more supported **interface layers**.
 A particular driver _implements_ an interface layer if it contains its own implementations of all of the methods (called "machines") expected by that layer.
-For example, since the MySQL driver has all 4 of the methods required by the "Driveable" interface layer, we say that it implements that layer.
+For example, since the MySQL driver has all 4 of the methods required by the "Connectable" interface layer, we say that it implements that layer.

 An interface layer is defined by a name (e.g. "Queryable"), a stability level (e.g. "Draft"), and a set of _abstract machines_ (machines with no implementation).
 The abstract machines in this repo each belong to _exactly one_ of the several available layers, and correspond with a particular method that driver package implementors make available at runtime.
 These methods are explicitly intended to be useful directly from userland code; but it is also not uncommon for them to be accessed via a higher level abstraction such as an ORM, another machinepack, a middleware module, or a web framework.